In this article, you can learn how to search for content in Happeo.

 If you wish to reorder the appearance of the Quick Filters, you can also do so in Admin Settings > Search.

-If you are not happy with what you initially typed, you can click Clear at the right of the Search Bar.
+If you are unhappy with what you initially typed, click Clear at the right of the Search Bar.

 Alternatively, if you want to stop the search process, you can click the X at the right of the Search Bar.